-- 14 The Council undertook consultation on a preliminary draft CIL charging schedule from 5 August to 7 October 2013.
+16 The Council undertook consultation on a preliminary draft CIL charging schedule from 5 August to 7 October 2013.
 This set out the Council's early thoughts on proposed charging rates for new development, which vary according to development type and location, to collect funds for the delivery of infrastructure.
 This schedule is based on an evidence base including the CIL (Viability and Infrastructure) Study 2013, a Whole Plan Viability Study (2013) and an Infrastructure Delivery Study (2012).
 The Council consulted on a revised Draft Charging Schedule from 24 November 2014 to 5 January 2015 which included revised proposed charges and updated evidence base.
-A draft "Regulation 123 list" of infrastructure that CIL may be used to help fund was made available as part of the consultation. - 15 The Council submitted its proposals for introducing a CIL in Rotherham to the Secretary of State on 12th February 2016, following Council resolution to do so at its meeting on 27 January 2016.
-The Secretary of State subsequently appointed an Examiner to conduct the examination to consider the proposed CIL Draft Charging Schedule and a hearing was held on 28 April 2016. - 16 The Council received the Inspector's final report: www.rotherham.gov.uk/info/200074/planning and regeneration/622/community infrastructure levy examination and the examination is now closed. - 17 CIL was subsequently adopted by Council with implementation of the CIL Charging Schedule commencing on 3 July 2017.
+A draft "Regulation 123 list" of infrastructure that CIL may be used to help fund was made available as part of the consultation.

+17 The Council submitted its proposals for introducing a CIL in Rotherham to the Secretary of State on 12th February 2016, following Council resolution to do so at its meeting on 27 January 2016.
+The Secretary of State subsequently appointed an Examiner to conduct the examination to consider the proposed CIL Draft Charging Schedule and a hearing was held on 28 April 2016.

+18 The Council received the Inspector's final report in June 2016 and the examination was closed.